The College of Medicine Medical Student Research Project Guidelines

 All M.D. students at the Penn State College of Medicine must complete an approved Medical Student Research (MSR) project.
 Research done prior to entrance into the College of Medicine will not exempt students from the MSR project.
 Students participating in a dual degree program such as: MD/PhD, MD/MBA, or MD/MS, will usually fulfill the requirement for the MSR as part of his or her dual degree requirements.

 Exemption submissions are due by December 31, 2014 and will not be accepted beyond that date.

 Identifying an MSR project

-The selection of an MSR project topic is the responsibility of each student.
-Students are strongly encouraged to participate in a project in an area of interest to them, and are encouraged to consider projects in clinical or social medicine, basic medical sciences, or education research (case reports are not acceptable MSR projects).
+The selection of an MSR project topic is the responsibility of the student.
+Students are strongly encouraged to participate in a project in any area of interest to them, and can perform projects in clinical or social medicine, basic medical sciences, or education research (reports on a single case are not acceptable MSR projects).

 A number of resources are available to assist the student in identifying an appropriate project.